cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-gray-network-incidents.md

 2. Locate the raw SAR files on all CockroachDB VMs for the day of the incident.
 For example, on Red Hat Linux VMs, the raw `sar` data files are in the `/var/log/sa/` directory by default.
 The file name for the day is `sar<dd>`, where `<dd>` is the two-digit day of the month.
 You will need to generate reports for all CockroachDB VMs in the cluster, so for convenience you may copy all raw `sar` files for the day (one file from each CockroachDB VM) to a single staging directory on any VM running the same version on Linux.
 Prepend the file names with the host/node suffix to avoid overwriting files.

 3. Generate a graphical **ETCP** statistics report about TCPv4 network errors from each raw `sar` file collected from all CockroachDB VMs.
 Note that TCPv4 statistics depend on sadc option "-S SNMP" to be collected.
 If you are unable to generate this report, the most likely reason is you failed to follow the CRL recommended  [SAR](https://github.com/cockroachlabs/cockroachdb-runbook-template/blob/main/monitoring-alerts/sar.md)  configuration guidance.
-   Generate the graphical reports for all CockroachDB VMs per the following psudo code:
+   Generate the graphical reports for all CockroachDB VMs per the following pseudo code:

    ```
    # Network interfaces used by CRDB nodes, optional, can be blank